arielevy8/fourier-shapes-generator/README.md

 ### FourierShape class
 The methods in this class allows for the generation of a shpae based on fourier descriptors.

+This code section plots a random shape that is based on 5 Fourier descriptors.
+Increasing the number of Fourier descriptors adds complexity to the shape.

     check = FourierShape(num_descriptors = 5)

     check.cumbend_to_points()